jsabor/desktop-tutorial/Command_Line_Steps.md

 Edit file in editor like VSC and save changes

-Add file to branch for next commit
-`git add someFile.md`
+Add file to branch for next commit, moves it to staging, ready for commit `git add someFile.md`

 Commit changes to branch